 Quitting Smoking After a Heart Attack

-You have just had a heart attack
+You have just survived a heart attack

 Why quit smoking after a heart attack?
 Continuing to smoke doubles your risk of having a second heart attack.
 It is never too late to quit.
 Your risk of a heart attack is already lowered within 24 hours after quitting.